 The refurbishment or slurry sealing (pot hole prevention) of footway only.

-Works to be announced soon.
+Start dates to be announced soon.

 The programme of works listed above is subject to constant review depending on out turn costs of individual schemes, changing priorities indicated by routine highway inspections, or particularly adverse deterioration due to factors such as severe winter weather, flooding, etc. All dates are provisional and subject to change.